Farhana (film)

-Farhana is a 2023 Indian Tamil-language thriller drama film written and directed by Nelson Venkatesan and produced by S. R. Prakash Babu and S. R. Prabhu of Dream Warrior Pictures.
-The film stars Aishwarya Rajesh in the titular role alongside Selvaraghavan.
+Farhana is a 2023 Indian Tamil-language drama thriller film written and directed by Nelson Venkatesan and produced by S. R. Prakash Babu and S. R. Prabhu of Dream Warrior Pictures.
+The film stars Aishwarya Rajesh in the titular role alongside Jithan Ramesh and Selvaraghavan.
 The music for the film was composed by Justin Prabhakaran.

 The film was released on 12 May 2023.